 This is where prebiotics come into the picture.
 The bacteria that you are giving yourself with the probiotic pills need to feed on the prebiotics to thrive.
 Polydextrose is a particular newer type of prebiotic fiber that your digestive system is unable to digest, so it keeps going down until it reaches your intestines.
 Because of its highly branched structure, it takes a while for the bacteria in your intestines to break it apart completely, and thus it is able to reach very low into your large intestine where you really want the good bacteria to grow.
 Some other prebiotics with a simpler structure do not always make it that low in your gastrointestinal tract.

 Once it reaches your large intestine, research has shown that it will specifically feed the “good” bacteria.
-These strains of bacteria are labeled as “good” because they have been correlated with improved gastrointestinal function (including helping to prevent inflammatory bowel disease (Witaicenis et. al., 2010)), lowered inflammation, and a lean body composition.
+These strains of bacteria are labeled as “good” because they have been correlated with improved gastrointestinal function.
 Not only that, but if you are looking for a low calorie food, polydextrose only has a caloric value of around 1 calorie per gram.
 Most carbohydrates have a caloric value of 4 calories per gram (Auerbach et. al., 2007).

 Now, just because something is correlated with something else doesn’t mean that by doing one thing it will cause the other.
 In other words, correlation does not equal causation.